ronyhe/pyjvm/readme.md

 - `-cp` (classpath) a colon separated list of class and jar files
 - `--report` turns on basic tracing which will be written to stdout.

 Be sure to add a standard library to your classpath.
 See the standard library section of this document for more.
-This can usually be found at *your/java/installation*/lib/rt.jar

 There are other commands that are relevant to development and debugging, see pyjvm/main.py.

 ### Java Standard Library